kaba2/react-mobx-signals/README.md

 ### Constructor-connectivity

 With constructor-connectivity, whoever constructs the object provides a callback as a constructor argument.
 The callback takes in the object's private signals, and connects them to slots.
 After the constructor, there is no way to reconnect the signals from outside the object.
+For example, just before removing a vertex from a graph, one could emit a signal called `vertexToBeRemoved(vertex)`, where the removed vertex is provided as an argument.

 ```typescript
 type ConnectSignals<T> = (signals: T) => void;